decyphertek-io/decyphertek/docs/Zoneminder.md

     There is a glitch in the way that Zoneminder uses Apache.
 Redirects to /zm do not appear to work.
     Once you have SSL set, have to manually go to https://ip-of-server/zm .
 Using the zoneminder directory /usr/share/zonmeinder/www has permission issues.
 Solving the redirect or the permisison issues appears to be a solution.
-A simple solution is to make an index.html page that staes to go to /zm to login.
+A simple solution is to make an index.html page that states to go to /zm to login.

     $ sudo a2enmod ssl
     $ sudo systemctl restart apache2